“I want more money.”

 “I wish I had more money.”

-I hear these phrases all the time — and I’m guilty of saying them, too.
-While it’s natural to think this way, doing so only creates more stress around money.
+I hear these phrases all the time — and I’ve been guilty of saying them myself, too.
+While it’s natural to think this way about finances, doing so only creates more stress around money.

 When Is More Money Enough Money?

 Money is everywhere in society.
 That’s a fact, not a judgment.
 And it’s not a bad thing!
 Money helps us function every day.
 It helps us get what we need and a lot of what we want.